20 Worst Towns for Retirees in Arizona

 South Tucson is encircled by the city of Tucson and covers an area of just over one square mile.
 It’s known for its rich cultural heritage and vibrant food scene.

-The cultural vibrancy is appealing, but safety concerns and healthcare limitations place it on this list for retirees.
+The cultural vibrancy is appealing, but the local atmosphere and limited conveniences place it on this list.

 6. Winslow, Arizona